LegendaryLee/StardewValleyAudioNameConverter/README.md

-# StardewValleyAudioNameConverter
+# StardewValleyAudioRenameTool
 This program renames Stardew Valleys audio files so they are understandable by humans

 Instructions:

-1. Run SVANC.exe
+1. Run SVART.exe
 2. Click "Browse" and select the folder that contains the Stardew Valley audio bank files (.wav)
 3. Click the button you want to Convert to